A working manicurist is fascinated by the infinite possibilities of the indigo plant

 This plant has antibacterial properties and is effective on wounds.
 Drinking a decoction of this plant warms the body and improves blood circulation.
 He experienced firsthand the wisdom of his ancestors.

-When he became interested in wild plants and participated in seasonal wild plant walks in various locations, he met a man who created works of art using the indigo he had grown himself: Moriya Reita, president of Art Moriya Co., Ltd. and an aisashi* artist.
+He became interested in wild plants and participated in seasonal wild plant walks in various locations, where he met a man who created works using indigo he had grown himself: Moriya Reita, president of Art Moriya Co., Ltd. and an aisashi* (indigo master).

-*Aizashi is a word coined by Moriya, and is a profession that combines traditional Japanese indigo with modern plastering.
+*Aizashi is a word coined by Moriya, and refers to a profession that combines traditional Japanese indigo with modern plastering.

-Moriya has produced many works that bring out the best indigo, and is currently based in Fujisawa City, where he holds solo exhibitions and workshops around the country.
+Moriya has produced many works that bring out the charm of indigo to the fullest, and is currently based in Fujisawa City, where he holds solo exhibitions and workshops around the country.
 Sayaka says she was taught that "indigo can be used for 'food, clothing, shelter, and art.'"

-For example, "clothing" is dyed fabrics. "food" is ingredients for tea and sweets, and herbal medicine. "living" is wall paint and plastering materials. "art" is art, including paintings and objets d'art.
-There are Art Moriya works in the Fujisawa City Hall main building and the Enoshima public toilets, and the unique indigo colors adorn our town.
+For example, "clothing" is dyed fabrics. "food" is ingredients for tea and sweets, and Chinese medicine. "living" is wall paint and plastering materials. "art" is art, including paintings and objets d'art.
+Art Moriya's works can be found in the Fujisawa City Hall main building and the Enoshima public toilets, and the unique indigo color decorates our city.

 Art Moriya